stopfrisknyc/docs/README.md

 http://api.occupy-data.org/stopandfrisk/v1/datetime/$between=2009-10-01:dec-07-2009

- -- between my October 1 and December 7 in 2009
+ -- between October 1 and December 7 in 2009

 -- note that the datetime parser is smart enough to understand multiple formats (any machine-formatted datetime string should be unambiguously accepted, as well as some human readable strings like above)